craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You may weigh anywhere from 40 to 80 pounds.
 - You may be anywhere from 2 to 3 feet tall.
 Your size is Small.
 - Your base walking speed is 25 feet per round.
+- You may move through the space of any creature that is of a size larger than yours.
+- Whenever you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die.
+You must use the new result, even if it is another 1.

 ## Goliath

+People with a heavy Goliath heritage

 ## Tabaxi
 ## Kenku
 ## Satyr